johnmott59/CGSinCSharp/README.md

 The CSG work is done in the CSG classes, files beginning with CSG.
 There are a few other files to help render the results in ASP.NET MVC, but I've intentionally kept the classes pure code not dependent on what kind of app they are run in.

 The code contains a cube, sphere and cylinder for testing but you can load any polygon mesh into the classes and it will work -- the code doesn't know that the mesh came from a sphere, cylinder or cube.
+The meshes do need to be closed meshes in order to work properly.

 The output of the operations is a list of CSGPolygons, they can be sent to wherever they are needed.
 In my case I convert them to a JSON object and send them to the viewer to render in three.js